 Can I Pet Stray Dogs In Bali?

-We recommend that you don’t.
-According to the CDC, there has been an ongoing outbreak of rabies on the island since 2008.
+We would strongly recommend that you don’t.
+In fact, there has been an ongoing outbreak of rabies on the island since 2008 according to the CDC.

-Mind you, it’s not a high-risk rabies zone, but you don’t want to get this serious illness if you can help it.
+It’s not a high-risk rabies zone, mind you, but you really don’t want to get this serious illness if you can help it.

-This means you can take your time to your local hospital for a vaccination program before you visit Bali.
+This doesn’t mean you need to rush to your local hospital for a vaccination program before you visit Bali.

-What it means is that if you get bitten, you must go to the hospital here and get a jab within 24 hours of the bite.
+What it does mean is that if you do get bitten, you must go to the hospital here and get a jab within 24 hours of the bite.

-Sadly, rabies is 100% fatal once symptoms begin to show and no amount of medical assistance can help.
+Rabies, sadly, is 100% fatal once symptoms begin to show and no amount of medical assistance can help at this point.
 So, please make sure you get a shot if you get bitten.

 The Vaccine Isn’t Free